dhiway/cord/docs/origin-enterprise-orbis.md

 parachain `1006` as its sole `BrokerId`; Orbis contains `pallet_broker` at SDK-required index `50` with Sudo/root administration.

-Origin Sudo must directly assign Orbis one permanent bootstrap core before starting Orbis.
+Origin Sudo may directly assign Orbis its three bootstrap/test cores before starting Orbis.
 Once Orbis is authoring, its Broker requests the required relay core count and sends assignments over privileged XCM.
 A full-core workload is `Task(para_id)` with all `57,600` parts.
 Reserving that workload multiple times assigns multiple cores to the same parachain; three reservations for task